lwilletts/mpvc/README.md

 - [x] Offer option to add tracks to the end of the current queue.
 - [x] Offer a Makefile to install the script to the user's $PATH.
 - [ ] Implement using GNU netcat as an alternative to socat.
-- [ ] Implement long options in the style of mpc.
+- [ ] Implement long options in the style of mpc && replace getopts entirely.

 Shameless Plug
 --------------